 Intersections on the Northeastern Shore of Long Lake

 We stayed straight paralleling the northwestern shore as the trail undulated through the pine forest.
-After about a mile of glancing the lake through the trees, the trail leads to yet another intersection.
-We took the path to the right across a bridge which crosses over the creek running from Long Lake.
+After about a mile of glancing at the lake through the trees, the trail leads to yet another intersection.
+We took the path to the right across a bridge that crosses over the creek running from Long Lake.

 The Cutoff Trail

 Once on the other side, we reached yet another intersection.
 To the right is the other half of the Jean Lunning Loop.
 We headed to the left towards Brainard Lake on the cutoff trail (#907.2).
 This short half-mile trail leads downhill on some switchbacks through the woods to a road with a small parking area on the southwestern side of Brainard Lake.

 We crossed the road and found a trail leading us along the shore of Brainard Lake and back to the parking area from whence our grand adventure had started 5-days and 36.5-miles earlier (27 miles on the loop without spurs).
 To say we were tired would be a vast understatement, but we were also elated to have experienced some of the most picturesque landscapes in the world.

 Conclusion of a 5-day Adventure Backpacking the Pawnee – Buchanan Loop